0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 ## Updating

-In the following it is assumed we assume you are using `~/pbc` as directory for your `docker-compose.yml`.
+In the following it is assumed you are using `~/pbc` as directory for your `docker-compose.yml`.

 Updating the PBC node is a simple 3-step process: